 AMP is governed by a Board of Trustees.
 The current Member Trustees and their representatives are shown immediately following the inside cover page of this Official Statement.
-The AMP Board of Trustees consists of 20 members, currently DEMEC and 19 communities, each of which designates a representative to the Board.
-Twelve of these Trustee communities are chosen by their fellow public power communities in each of AMP's Member service groups (DEMEC constitutes its own service group), which assures representation by at least one community from each state that has five or more Members.
+The AMP Board of Trustees consists of 21 members, currently DEMEC and 20 communities, each of which designates a representative to the Board.
+Thirteen of these Trustee communities are chosen by their fellow public power communities in each of AMP's Member service groups (DEMEC constitutes its own service group), which assures representation by at least one community from each state that has five or more Members.
 The other eight are elected at large.
 The officers of AMP are: Chair of the Board, Vice Chair, Secretary, Treasurer, President and General Counsel.
 The President and General Counsel are appointed by the Board of Trustees and are ex officio members of the Board.

 Board of Trustees committees concentrate on vital functions of the organization.
-Current committees include finance, hydro projects, Prairie State project, Efficiency Smart, green power development, joint ventures oversight, legislative, member services, mutual aid, personnel, policy, power supply and generation, risk management and transmission/regional transmission organizations.
+Current committees include finance, hydro projects, Prairie State project, AMP Fremont Energy Center project, Efficiency Smart, solar development, joint ventures oversight, legislative, member services, mutual aid, personnel, policy, power supply and generation, risk management and transmission/regional transmission organizations.